-You could say that Roger and Caryn Hill have their heads in the clouds, literally.
-But, it’s not that they are unaware of what is going on in their .
+You could say that Roger and Caryn Hill literally have their heads in the clouds.
+But, it’s not that they are unaware of what is happening in their business.
 It’s quite the contrary.
-As proprietors of Silver Lining Tours, the world’s second-largest, storm-chasing tour company, they have dedicated their lives to getting storm chasing down to a science.
+As proprietors of Silver Lining Tours, the world’s second-largest storm-chasing tour company, they have dedicated their lives to getting storm chasing down to a science.

 “Learning the business was baptism by fire.
-We became fast learners on things like QuickBooks, along with trying to maintain the company’s customer service standards,” explains Caryn, who not only helps manage the business end of the company, but goes “out in the field” with tour groups, as well.
+We became fast learners on things like QuickBooks, along with trying to maintain the company’s customer service standards,” explains Caryn, who not only helps manage the company's business end but also goes “out in the field” with tour groups.

 Between April and August every year, the Hills lead up to 12 tours, spanning from south Texas to the Canadian Prairies and Colorado to Indiana.
-Tours usually comprise two or three vans, a driver, Roger or Caryn and six tourists per van.
+Tours usually comprise two or three vans, a driver, Roger or Caryn, and six tourists per van.
 And six times a year, avid photographers join Silver Lining photography tours.
 “We just talk photography the whole time,” says Caryn.
-“Then we provide resources the group can use to sell their prints and some have sold photographs for $10,000 a print.”
-But, Caryn says, “We are storm chasers first.”
+“Then we provide resources the group can use to sell their prints; some have sold photographs for $10,000 a print.”
+But Caryn says, “We are storm chasers first.”

 WHY STORM CHASING?

-Caryn is becoming a veteran too, with 11 years’ experience.
+Caryn is becoming a veteran, too, with 11 years of experience.
 Roger was a tour guide when Caryn joined him in storm chasing.
 But Caryn identified future opportunities for growth.
 She believed he could eventually become a partner and buy the business one day, and with her marketing background, make storm chasing more than just a hobby.

 “The name ‘Silver Lining Tours’ stems from the idea that we look for clouds and since every cloud has a silver lining, that comes with it too,” says Caryn, explaining that the name fits because there are challenges and benefits to storm chasing.
 Even when storms don’t materialize, clients still leave having had a great time.
 “That has branded the business as being reliable, even when Mother Nature isn’t.”

-- All vans are equipped with radar and weather stations, letting clients watch the drivers – “weather geeks” says Caryn– monitor how strong the storms are and how they are acting.
+All vans are equipped with radar and weather stations, letting clients watch the drivers – “weather geeks,” says Caryn -- monitor how intense the storms are and how they act.
 Also, the vans are equipped with van-to-van radio communications.

 STORM CHASING SILVER LININGS:

-Silver Lining: There are many historical and natural wonders available where the Hills take tour groups.
+Silver Lining: Many historical and natural wonders where the Hills take tour groups are available.
 Time for other site seeing is always scheduled into every tour.

 Silver Lining: “When you are out in the wind, and you see just this ginormous structure, and smell how the air smells – there’s no other smell like it – it’s so fresh and unique.”